 At We Do Web Content, we get a lot of questions from website owners about copyright laws and how/when they apply to their web content.
-Below we’ll go over some of the most common copyright issues that apply to web content which will hopefully help you understand who owns the rights to your web content as well as what constitues plagiarism and other copyright offenses.
+In the following discussion, we’ll cover some of the most prevalent copyright concerns related to web content.
+Our goal is to help you comprehend the ownership of your web content rights, what constitutes plagiarism, and other copyright infringements.

 It was widely believed that in order for a piece of content to fall under copyright law, it had to include a copyright symbol on the page, most commonly in the familiar form of the C in the circle: ©.
 That is no longer the case.
 The United States, along with most of the other major countries follow the Berne copyright convention which states that any content published after March 1, 1989 is automatically copyrighted regardless of whether or not the copyright symbol appears in the text.
 That means any published content, even if it only appears on a website, blog, or even an email, is protected by law.

 If you try to pass off other people’s content as your own, especially for financial gain, they can sue you under copyright law.
-Likewise, if someone copies a piece of web content you published on your website and re-publishes it on their website without your expressed permission, they are violating your copyright on that web content and you can ask them to take it down or sue them if they do not comply.
+Likewise, if someone takes content from your website and reposts it on theirs without your explicit consent, they’re infringing on your copyright.
+You have the right to request its removal or pursue legal action if they fail to comply.

 The public domain refers to content (books, movies, etc.) that literally belongs to the public, so anyone can freely copy and distribute it without penalty.
 Content can only find itself in the public domain if:

 1. It was published before 1923 (typically not very useful for current web content).

 2. The author expressly gave the content to the public domain by writing explicit instructions that literally gives the work to the public domain.

 3. It was published and copyrighted before 1989 and the copyright expired (once again, this would only apply to certain works published between 1923 and 1989 and dependent on the publishing date and when the author died).